Fanne Foxe: Mills scandal

 On the night of October 6–7, 1974, Mills and Foxe were at the Silver Slipper and got into a loud argument.
-While being driven back by a friend, the car they were in was observed speeding, swerving, and driving without headlights by the Washington, D.C. waterfront near the Jefferson Memorial at around 2:00 a.m.
+While being driven back by a friend, the car they were in was observed speeding, swerving, and driving without headlights by the Washington, DC, waterfront near the Jefferson Memorial at around 2:00 am.
 The United States Park Police pulled the vehicle over, and Foxe panicked, got out of the car screaming in a mix of English and Spanish, and attempted to flee the scene by jumping into the Tidal Basin, which had an average depth of 10 feet.
 The police pulled her out and handcuffed her.
 She had two black eyes, and police thought she was suicidal, so she was taken to St. Elizabeths Hospital for treatment.
 In later interviews, Foxe said she jumped because she wanted to protect Mills's reputation and was worried that the incident would affect her recently acquired American citizenship.

 The incident attracted much publicity, but Mills was re-elected to his congressional seat in November 1974.
 Shortly after the election, Mills attended one of Foxe's burlesque performances at the Pilgrim Theater in Boston.
 Apparently drunk, Mills showed up and unsteadily walked onstage, prompting Foxe to say "Ladies and gentlemen, I have a visitor for you, and he wants to say hello.
 Mr. Mills, where are you?"
 Mills then gave a rambling speech onstage and then a backstage news conference in which he angrily announced that Foxe would no longer be performing.
 On December 10, 1974, Mills stepped down from his position as chairman of the Ways and Means Committee and did not run for re-election in 1976, ending a 38-year congressional career.